- News from the Nest — March 23, 2023 March 23, 2023

 School administration secures the building and safely shelters all students, staff and visitors INSIDE the school.
 Our school will go on lockdown if a threat is in the building or neighborhood and endangers the occupants of the school.

-Lockdown drills: parents/guardians will receive an email notification that a lockdown drill has taken place.
+Lockdown drill: parents/guardians will receive an email notification that a lockdown drill has taken place.

 Lockdown: parents/guardians will receive an email and/or phone communication from the school as soon as feasibly possible at the end of a lockdown.